FabianPlum/MoCapReader/README.md

 <img src=images/5.JPG width="500">

-## Assign armature
+## Assign Armature

-We need to create an armature tied to the imported keypoints to anchor the mesh to them.
-The armature consists of **n - 1** bones, with **n** being the number of keypoints (and thus empties).
-We parent the base of the armature to one of the empty objects and have the extending bones span between all empties at a fixed length, tracking their location.
+We need to create an Armature tied to the imported keypoints to anchor the mesh to them.
+The Armature consists of **n - 1** bones, with **n** being the number of keypoints (and thus empties).
+We parent the base of the Armature to one of the empty objects and have the extending bones span between all empties at a fixed length, tracking their location.

 Begin by **snapping** the **cursor** to one of the empty objects.
 The order does not matter.
 However, you mustn't move any of the keyframes in the **Timeline**, or **Dope Sheet** and perform all the following actions while at **Frame 1**.